 Peace Corps at CSULB

-As the result of CSULB winning a competitive grant funded by the U.S. State Department, the university hosts an official on-campus Peace Corps Recruiter.
-In partnership with the Center of International Education (CIE), Global Studies Institute, and Career Development Center, the recruiter will work with the Los Angeles Peace Corps Regional Recruitment Team to recruit, advise, and educate potential volunteers.
+As a result of CSULB winning a competitive grant funded by the U.S. State Department, the university hosts an official on-campus Peace Corps Recruiter.

 Catherine Jerome - Served as a Health Volunteer in Madagascar from 2017 to 2020.
 Ask me anything – from choosing a program, crafting a good application and explaining Peace Corps to your friends and family to its amazing career building benefits!”

 Catherine Jerome is currently taking only virtual appointments.
 To schedule an appointment please e-mail her at email@example.com.
 Appointments can be on a Zoom video or phone.